 Can you see yourself here?

-Interested candidates, please send letter of interest and resume to Charlene Bidula, Manager of Communications, at firstname.lastname@example.org.
+Interested candidates please send letter of interest and resume to Tina Klym-Snyder, Manager of Visitor Services at firstname.lastname@example.org.
+The Museum is an EOE.
 No phone calls, please.

 Part-Time (Unpaid) Internship – Development Office